klajkor/coding_style_guides/embedded_c/coding_style_guide.rst

         // ...
     }

 - Add single space around binary operators.
 No space is necessary for unary operators.
-It is okay to drop space around multiply and divide operators
+It is okay to drop space around multiply and divide operators.

 .. code-block::